 Architecture that belongs where it stands.

 A Soleta home is recognisable without being uniform.
-There is a shared language — proportions, materials, the way light enters — but it is a language that adapts to every site, every climate and every client.
+There is a shared language: proportions, colours, the way light enters, terraces, pergolas.
+But it is a language that adapts to every site, every climate, and every client.

-The Soleta structural system — which we call the exoskeleton — is designed to be extended without demolition.
-New modules connect to pre-planned junction points in the original structure.
-This means a Soleta home can grow with a family, or be reconfigured as needs change, without the disruption and waste of conventional renovation.
+The Soleta structural system is designed to be extended without demolition.
+New modules connect to junction points planned into the original structure, allowing the home to grow with the family or be reconfigured as needs change, without the disruption and waste of conventional renovation.
+Flexibility is designed in from the start, not added later as an afterthought.

 Next